 The Association Marineland is in charge of performing the autopsies on the turtles that are dead at sea and on the coasts of Alpes-Maritimes and Var.
 This task allows the identification of the cause of death in more detail, as well as the threats that affect this protected species.
 In the framework of a European guideline, the center does systematic sampling to improve its database and to participate in scientific studies like studying the genetics of local populations, skeletochronology and the analysis of digestive contents.

 When the animals arrive, Marineland veterinarian give their diagnostic and define what treatment should be administered.
 When a care period is over, all turtles are identified with an electronic micro-transmitter.
 This allows the center to track the animal’s movements in case it ever needs to be rescued again.
-Sailing on the Haizea, the Association Marineland’s boat, the animals are returned to their natural habitat, beyond all nautical and fishing activities in Antibes.
+Sailing on the Haizea, the Association Marineland’s boat, the animals are returned to the Mediterranean, beyond all nautical and fishing activities in Antibes.

 Since its inauguration, the C.R.F.S. has cared for 8 individuals, of which seven could be returned to the wild.
 The eighth turtle is still under the care of the experts at the C.R.F.S.

 Our first patient, arrived at the center showing a serious bite on the right thoracic fin.
 Thanks to the an X-rays assessment, all harm to the bone was ruled out.
 She received an antibiotic treatement, along with a weekly laser therapy, so that tissues would regenerate and scar faster.

 They were victims of longline hook fishing.
 Once the hooks were removed, Lucky needed three months to dispose of a 2,7 meter longline, which was only possibly thanks to a diet enriched with paraffin oil.